VoKhuong/grid/README.md

 I decided to go with a utility-first CSS framework because of the size and scale of the project.
 It allows me to iterate fast and most values are already defined (colors, length, etc.).

+#### Why didn't you use react-router/react-navigation/[insert any react routing package]?

+This project only requires 2 routes and does not need any advanced features.
+A simple context is enough for our use-case.

+#### Why use an iframe instead of using the real Google Maps API?

+Because otherwise you will need your own Google Map API key to run the project and I can't really publish mine because this repository is public.

 ## Authors